-There are vast amounts of prejudice and stereotyping towards homeless people in the UK.
-Many people hold an incorrect and simplified understanding of homelessness and how it affects people’s lives.
 Here at Refreshing a Career, we know that one of the reasons somebody may be trying to get into the world of work after a long break is because of homelessness.

 Contrary to what many people believe, research shows that 88% of homeless people have previously had a job, suggesting that most homeless people want to work but face extreme barriers.
-This article will break down some of the misconceptions about homelessness and explore how it affects employment.

-What Does it Mean to be Homeless?
+What Does It Mean to Be Homeless?

 One of the biggest stereotypes about homelessness which many people still incorrectly believe today, is that all homeless people sleep on the streets and beg for money.
 We believe we understand homelessness because we are familiar with one version of it, but this doesn’t represent the experience of homelessness that thousands of people across the UK experience.